When we remodeled our kitchen several years ago, I researched obsessively about the best method for finishing butcher block counters.

 The table was used every day during the curing period.
 I was just careful to treat it gently for the first couple weeks.

 I really love how this finish turned out.
 It was a breeze to apply and requires virtually zero maintenance.
-I wouldn’t hesitate to use bowl finish again for butcher block.
-In fact, I’m going to use the rest of the can for the wet bar counter in the basement, and my husband’s work table.
+I wouldn’t hesitate to use bowl finish again for finishing butcher block.